mitre/saf-training-lab-environment/README.md

 ## Using the Lab

 To use the lab:
-1. Fork the repository into your GitHub Account
+1. Make sure you've signed in to your GitHub Account
+2. Click the 'Use this template' dropdown and select 'Create a new repository'
+3. Check to make sure your username is the owner of the new repository and enter a name for your repository
+4. Click the 'Create repository' button at the bottom
-2. Click the 'Code' Drop down and select, 'Configure and Create Codespace'
+5. Wait for your repository to opne up, then click the 'Code' Drop down
-3. Select 'Configure and Create Codespace', we suggest the larger instance with greater memory, at least 64G.
-4. Wait for your Codespace instance to start and finish its startup scripts.
-5. We will then install three extentions - Click the 'L' shaped box on the left-hand bar.
-Search and install these three extentions.
+6. We will then install three extentions - Click the extensions box on the left-hand bar.
+Search and install these three extentions:
  - Ruby
  - Docker
  - Prettier